k3s-ia-lab/infra/_setup/k3s/README.md

 ---

-# Ssh tunnel with dynamic port forwarding
+# Squid proxy

-the [basic.sh](../basic.sh) script changes the system's `/etc/hosts` file to add the necessary DNS entries for the services deployed in the K3s cluster.
+The [basic.sh](../basic.sh) script changes the system's `/etc/hosts` file to add the necessary DNS entries for the services deployed in the K3s cluster.
+And deploy a squid proxy running on &lt;your-k3s-ipv4&gt; port 3128.

-Also, creates a namespace called ssh-socks5 with a deployment that runs a ssh tunnel with dynamic port forwarding on port 1080.
-For that, it uses the ssh key generated during the basic.sh execution, placing the public key inside /root/.ssh/authorized_keys.

-If you don't like the idea, you can remove the line from /etc/hosts, delete the ssh-socks5 namespace and remove the ssh key from authorized_keys.

 ---